FabriceSalvaire/PyDVI/_sources/dvi-format.txt

 identification byte ``i``, comes next; this currently equals 2, as in the preamble.

 The ``i`` byte is followed by four or more bytes that are all equal to the decimal number 223.
-TEX puts out four to seven of these trailing bytes, until the total length of the le is a multiple of four bytes, since this works out best on machines that pack four bytes per word; but any number of 223's is allowed, as long as there are at least four of them.
+TEX puts out four to seven of these trailing bytes, until the total length of the file length is a multiple of four bytes, since this works out best on machines that pack four bytes per word; but any number of 223's is allowed, as long as there are at least four of them.
 In effect, 223 is a sort of signature that is added at the very end.

 This curious way to finish off a DVI file makes it feasible for DVI-reading programs to find the postamble first, on most computers, even though TEX wants to write the postamble last.
 Most